CodeBrained/school/CEN3024C/module-2/module-2.md

 ### 6. Format and print top 20 words

 * `formatList` is created to format the list in an organized view for the user.
 * The `list` is passed through `formatList` to be printed to the console in order of 1-20.

+### 7. JSoup

+* In order for this to work the user must download JSoup and put it in the classpath.

 # References